-This very detailed enhanced-colour image from ESO’s Very Large Telescope shows the dramatic effects of very young stars on the dust and gas from which they were born in the star-forming region NGC 6729.
-The baby stars are invisible in this picture, being hidden behind dust clouds at the upper left of the picture, but material they are ejecting is crashing into the surroundings at speeds of that can be as high as one million kilometres per hour.
-This picture was taken by the FORS1 instrument and records the scene in the light of glowing hydrogen and sulphur.
+This very detailed enhanced-color image from ESO’s Very Large Telescope shows the dramatic effects of very young stars on the dust and gas from which they were born in the star-forming region NGC 6729.
+The baby stars are invisible in this picture, being hidden behind dust clouds at the upper left of the picture, but the material they are ejecting is crashing into the surroundings at speeds that can be as high as one million kilometers per hour.
+This picture was taken by the FORS1 instrument and records the scene in the light of glowing hydrogen and sulfur.
 Credit: ESO/Sergey Stepanenko

 This image of the luminous blue variable Eta Carinae was taken with the NACO near-infrared adaptive optics instrument on ESO’s Very Large Telescope, yielding an incredible amount of detail.
-The images clearly shows a bipolar structure as well as the jets coming out from the central star.
+The images clearly show a bipolar structure as well as the jets coming out from the central star.
 The image was obtained by the Paranal Science team and processed by Yuri Beletsky (ESO) and Hännes Heyer (ESO).
-It is based on data obtained through broad (J, H, and K; 90 second exposure time per filters) and narrow-bands (1.64, 2.12, and 2.17 microns; probing iron, molecular and atomic hydrogen, respectively; 4 min per filter).
+It is based on data obtained through broad (J, H, and K; 90-second exposure time per filter) and narrow-bands (1.64, 2.12, and 2.17 microns; probing iron, molecular and atomic hydrogen, respectively; 4 min per filter).
 Credit: ESO

-In this image, obtained by combining hundreds of interferometric measurements, the blue channel includes infrared light from 1.4 to 1.6 micrometres, the green, from 1.6 to 1.75 micrometres, and the red, from 1.75 to 1.9 micrometres.
+In this image, obtained by combining hundreds of interferometric measurements, the blue channel includes infrared light from 1.4 to 1.6 micrometers, the green, from 1.6 to 1.75 micrometers, and the red, from 1.75 to 1.9 micrometers.
 In the green channel, the molecular envelope is thinner, and appears as a thin ring around the star.
 Credit: ESO/J.-B. Le Bouquin et al.

 This wide-field view of the sky around the bright star Alpha Centauri was created from photographic images forming part of the Digitized Sky Survey 2.
 The star appears so big just because of the scattering of light by the telescope’s optics as well as in the photographic emulsion.
 Alpha Centauri is the closest star system to the Solar System.
 Credit: ESO/Digitized Sky Survey 2 Acknowledgement: Davide De Martin

-This view shows part of the very active star-forming region around the Tarantula Nebula in the Large Magellanic Cloud, a small neighbour of the Milky Way.
-At the exact centre lies the brilliant but isolated star VFTS 682 and to its lower right the very rich star cluster R 136.
+This view shows part of the very active star-forming region around the Tarantula Nebula in the Large Magellanic Cloud, a small neighbor of the Milky Way.
+At the exact center lies the brilliant but isolated star VFTS 682 and to its lower right the very rich star cluster R 136.
 The origins of VFTS 682 are unclear — was it ejected from R 136 or did it form on its own?
-The star appears yellow-red in this view, which includes both visible-light and infrared images from the Wide Field Imager at the 2.2-metre MPG/ESO telescope at La Silla and the 4.1-metre infrared VISTA telescope at Paranal, because of the effects of dust.
+The star appears yellow-red in this view, which includes both visible-light and infrared images from the Wide Field Imager at the 2.2-meter MPG/ESO telescope at La Silla and the 4.1-meter infrared VISTA telescope at Paranal, because of the effects of dust.
 Credit: ESO/M.-R. Cioni/VISTA Magellanic Cloud survey.
 Acknowledgment: Cambridge Astronomical Survey Unit